Easy Homemade Sofritas

 • Switch up your spices.
 While this recipe calls for Mexican oregano, cumin, and red pepper flakes, feel free to get creative here.
 You can use taco seasoning, chili powder, ancho chili powder, or really anything you're in the mood for.

 • Add more veggies.
-Looking to use up some of the veggies you have laying around?
+Looking to use up some of the veggies you have lying around?
 Go right ahead!
 Some of my top picks include mushrooms, bell peppers, poblano peppers, and spinach.

 • Want a smoother sauce?
 Simply blend the sauce in a blender or food processor.
 Then add the tofu and simmer in the smooth sauce.